steveseguin/social_stream/README.md

 If you see the browser say there is an "Error", specifically a manifest v2 warning or something, you can safely ignore it.
 It is not actually an error and will not impact the function of the extension.

-Something of concern though is Google will be updating Chrome browsers on January 2023 to block many popular Chrome extensions, including many Adblockers and also Social Stream.
-I'm working to resolve this concern, but Social Stream may end up having diminished functionality if Google has their way.
-If necessary, Social Stream may evolve into a downloadable app instead to avoid these limiations, but I'm hoping to avoid that if possible.
+Something of concern though is Google will be updating Chrome browsers on January 2023 to block many popular Chrome extensions, including many Adblockers and also Social Stream Ninja.
+I'm working to resolve this concern, but Social Stream Ninja may end up having diminished functionality if Google has their way.
+If necessary, Social Stream Ninja may evolve into a downloadable app instead to avoid these limiations, but I'm hoping to avoid that if possible.

 #### Updating

 To update, just download the extension, replace the old files with the new files, and then reload the extension or completely restart the browser.
-If just reloading the extension, you may then need to also reload any open chat sites that you wish to use Social Stream with.
+If just reloading the extension, you may then need to also reload any open chat sites that you wish to use Social Stream Ninja with.

 You can download the newest version here: https://github.com/steveseguin/social_stream/archive/refs/heads/main.zip